 - "Hedwig's Theme" from the Harry Potter series opens with a celeste solo, after which the rest of the orchestra is brought in gradually: first the strings, followed by the woodwinds, and finally the brass.

 - A rare literary example, the Song of Iluvatar in J. R. R. Tolkien's The Silmarillion is described as this.
 Each of the Valar adds their voice to the rest, one by one, and Iluvatar adapts the song to fit each new voice, including Melkor when he attempts to turn it into a dirge...

-- The one-episode Fake Band in Even Stevens planned to play their debut concert on the school roof, but each member dropped out for various reasons and only Lewis (drummer) showed up.
+- The one-episode Fake Band in Even Stevens plan to play their debut concert on the school roof, but each member drops out for various reasons and only Louis (the drummer) shows up.
 Refusing to let the band die, he proceeds to play the beat and sing his vocals until the other members join in one-by-one.

 - Done in Golden Sun: Dark Dawn during the start of the Grave Eclipse, where the soldiers inside the opera house notice that the music from the orchestra pit is getting more and more instruments included, getting ambushed by monsters at the end.

 - The Temple level of Journey is a tower, which you ascend by activating light emitters at its core, one floor at a time.
 Each time you light up a floor, additional instruments join the background music, starting from complete silence at the start of the level and going to the full orchestra by the time you reach the top.